 A project timeline helps you stay on track so you can hit your deadlines.
 Map out project progress and connect smaller tasks to larger business goals with a project timeline.

-To get started, create a project timeline by listing out your to-dos, estimating the duration for each initiative, and mapping out dependencies.
-Once your timeline is in place, share it with all of your project stakeholders so they have real-time insight into your initiatives, and deadlines—as well as any changes you make along the way.
+To get started, create a project timeline by listing out your to-dos, estimating the duration of each initiative, and mapping out dependencies.
+Once your timeline is in place, share it with all of your project stakeholders so they have real-time insight into your initiatives and deadlines, as well as any changes you make along the way.

 Best for: Teams looking to stay on track with tight deadlines.
 Project timelines help visualize the work needed to reach goals.

 Use a fishbone (Ishikawa) diagram to represent issues or bottlenecks within a project.
-This type of diagram is also commonly referred to as a cause-effect chart.
-In a fishbone diagram, the head of the fish represents the issue or bottleneck you’re trying to resolve while the ribs represent different categories and associated tasks.
+This type of diagram is also commonly referred to as a cause-and-effect chart.
+In a fishbone diagram, the head of the fish represents the issue or bottleneck you’re trying to resolve, while the ribs represent different categories and associated tasks.

-You can use a fishbone diagram to solve solutions for root cause issues using the help of your team members.
+You can use a fishbone diagram to solve solutions for root cause issues with the help of your team members.
 Examples of issues include a lack of resources and incorrect project data.

 A control chart is a way to visualize project changes.
 You can use a control chart to understand how long tasks take to complete compared to the allocated resources.
 This will give you a true picture of the project’s progress over time.